MarkNahabedian/MapMyStuff/furnashings/README.md

 A rotation of 0 orients the item such that its width is parallel to the x axis of the coordinate grid that's used for item placement and the user of the item's back is towards the front wall of the shop.

+# Other Properties

+## description

+The description is used to provide further information about the item.
+If it is a plain text string then that text is displayed in a description box above the map when the item is selected (by clicking on it).
+If the description is a URL then the target is assumed to be an HTML fragment that will be displayed in the description box.

 # Special Purpose Properties